dddrrreee/cs140e-win19/labs/lab9-threads/README.md

   3. Jump to the program counter that `Tnew` was interrupted or yielded at.

-Context switching involves saving these in a sequence that you can invert when you jump back to the thread.
+For our case, context switching involves saving all registers in a sequence that you can invert when you jump back to the thread.

-Mechanically, context-switching doesn't require much work (say less than 30 instructions or even fewer using special ARM instructions), but mistakes can be extremely hard to find.
+Mechanically, context-switching doesn't require much work (say less than 40 instructions or even fewer using special ARM instructions), but mistakes can be extremely hard to find.
 So we'll break it down into several smaller pieces.

 ### Sign-off:

-   0. Simple assembly functions that demonstrate your understanding of the ARM's load and store instructions.
+   0. Simple assembly functions that demonstrate your understanding of the ARM's load and store instructions (implement and run `part0()`).

-   1. A cooperative (non-pre-emptive) context switching implementation of the `rpi_yield()` procedure.
+   1. A cooperative (non-pre-emptive) context switching implementation of the `rpi_yield()` procedure (run `part1()`).

+   2. A simple threads system that runs the trivial test in `part2()`, plus two additional tests you design.

+#### Three possible extensions:

+   1. Extension (easy): an implementation of your context switching code (from 2) using the ARM `stmfd` and `ldmfd` instructions.

+   4. Extension (medium): re-implement your sonar code to have two threads, one for PWM of the LED, one for the sonar device thread.
+   Make a new `sleep_us(us)` routine that will `rpi_yield()` the processor if needed.

-   2. An involuntary (pre-emptive) context switching implementation that uses a modification of the timer interrupt code from lab 7 to interrupt the current thread, pick a new one (round-robin), and jump to it.
+   5. Extension (hard): An involuntary (pre-emptive) context switching implementation that uses a modification of the timer interrupt code from lab 7 to interrupt the current thread, pick a new one (round-robin), and jump to it.

-   3. Showing that (1) and (2) work using the simple program we provide, `thread-test`.

 ----------------------------------------------------------------------
 ### Background: A crash course in ARM registers